Last updated: 06/05/2020

 What I find interesting about this is that Yu and his son Qi went on to become great heroes and rulers after their births from stone.
 This parallels Monkey’s birth, enthronement, and later adventures.
 In a way, this makes Monkey a sort of literary spiritual successor to Yu.
 The compiler-author of JTTW may have wanted to literally cast Wukong from the same mold as the flood conqueror by giving him a similar origin.
 This then would explain why Monkey comes to wield Yu’s cosmic ruler, the gold-banded cudgel, the means by which the future Xia emperor put the world into order, as a weapon.

 Also of interest is the fact that a later alternative name for Qi (啓) is Kai (開).
 Both of these names mean “open”, which no doubt refers to his legendary origins (Strassberg, 2002, pp. 169 and 219).

 Sun Wukong wishes you a Happy Mother’s Day!
 Photomanipulation by me.

 “Happy Mother’s Day, mom!” (larger version)

-I have drastically expanded this blog to write a new article.
+I have drastically expanded this piece to write a new article.
 I discuss other figures from world myth who are born from stone and later rebel against heaven just like Wukong.
-All future updates will be made here:
+All future updates will be made there:

 1) I have changed the Wade-Giles to Pinyin.